-People in Nova Scotia who have been directed to self-isolate can receive supporting health information from Nova Scotia Health Authority Public Health by contacting the nearest office.
+Individuals in Nova Scotia who have been directed to self-isolate can receive supporting health information from Nova Scotia Health Authority Public Health by contacting the nearest office.

 If you self-isolate or feel unwell:

-- Avoid close contact with people with chronic conditions, compromised immune systems and older adults
+- Avoid close contact with people with chronic conditions, compromised immune systems and older adults,

-- Avoid having visitors to your home
+- Avoid having visitors to your home,

-- Avoid situations like social gatherings, work, school, daycare, visiting other people who are in a healthcare facility or long-term care residence
+- Avoid situations like social gatherings, work, school, daycare, visiting other people who are in a healthcare facility or long-term care residence,

-- Limit taking public transit, taxis and ride sharing
+- Limit taking public transit, taxis and ride sharing,

-- Wash your hands often with soap and warm water frequently for at least 20 seconds; use hand sanitizer if soap and water are not available
+- Wash your hands often with soap and warm water frequently for at least 20 seconds; use hand sanitizer if soap and water are not available,

 - Cover your mouth and nose with your arm or a tissue when coughing or sneezing; throw the tissue away.